 When any user logs on, Windows Explorer is already started in the standard user context.
 It is always running in the background in order to display your desktop and it cannot be elevated because Windows Explorer is already an existing process.

 Windows Explorer was not designed to follow the User Account Control Guidelines for applications that “expect” to run in both contexts: Standard user context and Administrator context.
-CMD.exe utility is an example of an application designed to follow User Account Control Guidelines to be run in Standard user context and Administrator context.
+CMD tool is an example of an application designed to follow User Account Control Guidelines to be run in Standard user context and Administrator context.

 If you do not want to be prompted, you can change the security policy setting Behavior of the elevation prompt for administrators in Admin Approval Mode” to “Elevate without Prompting”, recommends KB2273047.
 You can also disable User Account Control (UAC).